-Here we made use of the fact that the function $\,\qm_{\{\mu\}}\,(x,\,-E)\,$ has no poles other than those inside the contours $\,\mathcal{C}_1\,$, $\,\mathcal{C}_2\,$ or $\,\mathcal{C}_3\,$.
-Indeed, as was demonstrated in \cite{LP}, the poles of the QMF emerge only on the branch lines of the classical momentum, which in our case are the segments of the real and imaginary axes, enclosed by $\,\mathcal{C}_1\,$, $\,\mathcal{C}_2\,$ and $\,\mathcal{C}_3\,$.
+Here we have made use of the fact that the function $\s \qm_{\{\mu\}}(x,\s -E)\s $ has no poles other than those inside the contours $\s \mathcal{C}_1\s $, $\s \mathcal{C}_2\s $ or $\s \mathcal{C}_3\s $.
+Indeed, as was demonstrated in~\cite{LP}, the poles of the QMF emerge only on the branch cuts of the classical momentum, which in our case are the segments of the real and imaginary axes, enclosed by $\s \mathcal{C}_1\s $, $\s \mathcal{C}_2\s $ and $\s \mathcal{C}_3\s $.
 This remarkable property allows us to employ the same integration contours for the QMF, as those employed for the classical momentum.
-We also assume the point $x=\infty$ to be an isolated singularity, which is indeed the case for the considered QES potential, as was demonstrated in \cite{HamJa}.
+We also assume the point $x=\infty$ to be an isolated singularity, which is indeed the case for the considered QES potential, as was demonstrated in~\cite{HamJa}.

-The equality (\ref{36}) establishes a relation between the quantisation condition for a system described by the potential $V_{\{\mu\}}\,(x)$, with the energy $-E$, and the quantisation condition for a system described by $V_{\{-\mu\}}\,(x)$, with the opposite energy $E$.
-In other words, starting from~\eqref{GBSb}, we can \textit{derive} the quantisation condition in the form~\eqref{GBS} for $V_{\{-\mu\}}\,(x)$.
+The equality (\ref{36}) establishes a relation between the quantisation condition for a system described by the potential $V_{\{\mu\}}(x)$, with the energy $-E$, and the quantisation condition for a system described by $V_{\{-\mu\}}(x)$, with the opposite energy $E$.
+In other words, starting from~\eqref{GBSb} we can derive the quantisation condition \eqref{GBS} for $V_{\{-\mu\}}(x)$.